 We often come across some terminologies such as Face Value, Book Value and Market Value.
-For a second we should understand that what does these terms mean?
+For a second we should understand what these terms mean.

-Face value is not calculated; rather it reflects the face value in the form of shares depending upon the capital that a company wishes to raise from market.
+Face value is not calculated; rather it reflects the face value in the form of shares depending upon the capital that a company wishes to raise from the market.
 For example, when a company goes public, it can have a face value of Rs 10.
-And it may trade at a market price of Rs 500.
+It may trade at a market price of Rs 500.

 WHY FACE VALUE IS IMPORTANT?

 Face value has a key role in a company.
-It is generally used for the purpose calculating interest on the shares and bonds.
-Also, for computing the market value, discounts, premiums and returns, etc the value of a share is taken into consideration.
-It is crystal-clear that understanding face value of shares is important to invest or trade hassle-free in the stock market.
+It is generally used for the purpose of calculating interest on shares and bonds.
+Also, for computing the market value, discounts, premiums returns, etc. the value of a share is taken into consideration.
+It is crystal clear that understanding the face value of shares is important to invest or trade hassle-free in the stock market.
 It is important to know that when it comes to stocks, face value generally has no relation to market price.
 Bond prices are mostly influenced by their face value.